KaivWezel/Bloktech/README.md

 ## How to use

-If you have started the server, you can navigate to `localhost:4000` in your browser.
-You will find a simple menu which you can walk through to create and edit your profile.
+* If you have started the server, you can navigate to `localhost:4000` in your browser.
+* You will find a simple menu to walk through and create your first profile.
+* After creating, your profile will be presented and you have 2 options, edit and delete.
+* If you want to edit some information on your profile, click 'bewerken'.
+* if you want to delete your profile, click 'verwijderen'

 ## Documentation